 The Ministry of Truth had 3000 rooms (above ground).

-The Ryugyong was originally planned to have 3000 rooms (though this number has been significantly reduced due to structural constraints and the inclusion of facilities generally expected of five-star hotels).
+The Ryugyong was originally planned to have 3000 rooms (though this number was significantly reduced due to structural constraints and the inclusion of facilities generally expected of five-star hotels).

 Orwell’s ‘The Party’ maintained total control, utilising a combination of relentless misinformation and ‘re-education’, by means of unimaginable brutality and/or disappearance.